Kiritocroft/Portofolio/README.md

 The easiest way to deploy your Next.js application is with [Vercel](https://vercel.com/).
 It's a platform built by the creators of Next.js and offers a seamless deployment experience.

 For a step-by-step guide, check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment).

+## Troubleshooting

+### Database Connection Issues
+- Make sure your MySQL server is running
+- Check that the database name in your `DATABASE_URL` matches the one you created
+- For XAMPP users: The default username is `root` with no password
+- If you're using a password, make sure it's correctly included in the connection string

+### Admin Login Issues
+- Ensure you've set `ADMIN_EMAIL` and `ADMIN_PASSWORD` in your `.env` file
+- If you can't log in, check the database to verify the admin credentials were properly seeded